Nomifactory/Guides/guides/PlayingOnDev.md

 ## Installation

 Since we use an automatic build system, installation is nice and simple.
-Just download the client and/or server zip from [latest-dev-preview](https://github.com/OmnifactoryDevs/Omnifactory/releases/tag/latest-dev-preview).
-This link always goes to the latest development snapshots.
+Just download the client and/or server zip from our [nightly.link page](https://nightly.link/OmnifactoryDevs/Omnifactory/workflows/nightly/dev).
+This link always displays latest development snapshots.

+In case you want to download a specific pair of the client and server zips, you can navigate to the [GitHub Actions page](https://github.com/OmnifactoryDevs/Omnifactory/actions/workflows/nightly.yml), click the desired workflow run and download artifacts yourself.
+Each snapshot pair is stored for no more than 90 days.

 ### Version Numbering Scheme